 The undersides of the forewings of the Brown Argus lack a spot on the forewing between the main central spot and the wing-base.

-On the undersides of the leading edge of the underwing, the second and third spots outwards are above each other (like a colon) in the Brown Argus,
+On the undersides of the leading edge of the underwing, the second and third spots outwards are close together if not above each other (like a colon) in the Brown Argus, but further apart in the Common Blue.
+If in doubt double check with the lack of extra spot on the fore-wing.

 The larval foodplants are usually given as Rock Rose, a plant of chalky downs.
 Butterflies of Essex notes that in this county, where we lack Rock Rose, the main foodplants are Storksbill and Cranesbill.
 Long Stalked Cranesbill, Geranium columbianum is scattered in the grass all over the paddock at Roseland House.